SWELLZ/take-home/README.md

 You will receive a simluated message object via our mock API class.
 Your task is to take this message and render it in the main element in this file.

 ## Completion
+This is a scaleable, mobile friendly, and cleanly designed chat bot that can technically be added to any site!
+Even though this was a simple challenge, I felt the need to really flex my skills by creating a scaleable chat bot rather than one that only sent the three messages.
+This bot has a demo test button to create new bot messages.
+I really hope you enjoy and I hope this solution satisfies!

 The instructions mentioned I was allowed to use a framework so I am using React and TailwindCSS to complete this project.
 The over achiever in me created a fake landing page with a fixed positioned chat box.
 Initially, you will have 3 unread messages which is shown with a number on the top right of the chat bubble.

 <img src="./src/components/resources/chatbubble-demo.png" width="200" height="200" style="display:inline;" />